spdx/license-list-XML/DOCS/xml-fields.md

 # XML template fields

-This document describes the XML fields that are available for use in the [XML license templates](../src/) that define the licenses on the [SPDX License List](https://spdx.org/licenses).
+This document describes the XML fields that are used in the [XML license templates](../src/), which define the licenses on the [SPDX License List](https://spdx.org/licenses) and implement some aspects of the [matching guidelines](https://spdx.github.io/spdx-spec/v2.3/license-matching-guidelines-and-templates/).

 The following details are just a summary and recommendations on use of the fields.
 The formal schema definition is available in [`schema/ListedLicense.xsd`](../schema/ListedLicense.xsd).